 - And many more!

 All of these foods can be ingested while following a vegetarian diet and provide the opportunity to create unique dishes.
-With so many options, you’ll be able to easily reach your daily recommended servings of dairy without getting bored with the same glass of milk.
+With so many options, you’ll easily reach your daily recommended servings of dairy without getting bored with the same glass of milk.

 Are There Any Reasons Why Vegetarians Should Not Drink Milk?

 Of course, vegetarians do not have to drink milk.
-You can still include eggs in your diet for protein without having to completely eliminate animal-source foods – because vegetarians restrict animal flesh, eggs are still safe.
+You can still include eggs in your diet for protein without eliminating animal-source foods completely – because vegetarians restrict animal flesh, eggs are still safe.

 Even so, there are still many reasons why a vegetarian may wish to remove milk from their diet.
-For some, they may just be lactose intolerant, and their bodies physically can’t handle milk or its products.
+Some may just be lactose intolerant, and their bodies physically can’t handle milk or its products.
 However, there are still several other reasons why vegetarians exclude milk and dairy products from their diets.

 Some vegetarians withhold from consuming dairy because of ethical reasons.
-For example, vegans argue that dairy cows are mistreated, including steroid use and forceful impregnation, despite the fact that they are alive when milked.
+For example, vegans argue that dairy cows are mistreated, including steroid use and forceful impregnation, even though they are milked alive.

 Can Vegetarians Drink Milk Alternatives?

 As you may already know, there are many dairy-free milk alternatives.
-These are often added to vegan diets in the place of milk sourced from animals.
+These are often added to vegan diets instead of milk sourced from animals.
 These milk alternatives include: